 CONTACT DETAILS COLLECTION

-In order to assist us to carry out telephone interviews after the events, professional fieldworkers from Information by Design (IbyD) will be at all events during the October/November festival.
-They will be collecting contact details from audience members as they arrive and leave.
+In order to assist us to carry out telephone interviews after the events, professional fieldworkers from Information by Design (IbyD) will be at selected events during the February festival.
+They will be collecting contact details from audience members as they arrive (with the exception of Hotel Paradiso) and leave.

-The volunteer coordinating M&E activity will be the first point of contact for these fieldworkers, and will liaise with the Event Lead to determine where they should be located.
-They have been asked to arrive in time for the Volunteer Briefing ahead of each event.
+The Hull 2017 M&E team member will be the first point of contact for these fieldworkers, and will liaise with the Event Lead to determine where they should be located.

 USHERETTE TRAY